nrwl/nx/docs/generated/cli/show.md

 Type: `string`

-Exclude certain projects from being processed
+Exclude projects that match a given pattern.

 ##### files